MartianZoo/solarnet/README.md

 # petaform

-(If you're here because you want to play the game, you're in the wrong place!
-[See this amazing app](http://github.com/bafolts/terraforming-mars).)
+If you're here because you want to play the game, you're in the wrong place!
+[See this amazing app](http://github.com/bafolts/terraforming-mars), and I would also *strongly* encourage you to buy a copy of the physical game.

+This project has no relationship with other apps.

 ## The Petaform language